2017: HOUSE OF REPRESENTATIVES BILL 1187

 CONGRESSMAN JAMES MORAN (D-VA-8TH)

 For his long time support of the functional GI and motility disorders community, Congressman Moran was honored with the IFFGD Congressional Leadership Award.
 Congressman Moran co-introduced The Functional Gastrointestinal and Motility Disorders Research Enhancement Act with Congressman F. James Sensenbrenner in the 113th Congress and cosponsored the bill in the 112th Congress.
-Additionally, in recognition of IBS Awareness Month, Congressman Moran entered a statement to the US House of Representatives urging his colleagues to support research efforts and awareness on behalf of all those affected by IBS, including children and veterans.
+Additionally, in recognition of IBS Awareness Month, Congressman Moran entered a Statement for the Record to the US House of Representatives urging his colleagues to support research efforts and awareness on behalf of all those affected by IBS, including children and veterans.

 Congressman Moran retired from the House of Representatives in 2015.
 We thank him for his service.

 In 2013, Congress passed and the President signed into law the National Pediatric Research Network Act.
 This law authorizes the National Institutes of Health (NIH) to carry out the Pediatric Research Initiative and to act through the Director of the National Institute of Child Health and Human Development (NICHD) to create a National Pediatric Research Network.
 This legislation will strengthen the federal investment in pediatric research by supporting pediatric basic, translational and clinical research.